CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 **Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems.
 In Canada, this is principally **seagrass/eelgrass meadows and tidal salt marshes**.
-These habitats are among the most efficient carbon sinks on Earth: per unit area they can bury organic carbon far faster than terrestrial forests, and — because it is locked into waterlogged, low-oxygen sediment — that carbon can remain stored for centuries to millennia.
+These habitats are among the most efficient carbon sinks on Earth: per unit area they can bury organic carbon far faster than terrestrial forests, and because it is locked into waterlogged, low-oxygen sediment, that carbon can remain stored for centuries to millennia.

 Two things make these systems valuable from a climate perspective: